redystum/redystum/README.md

 - 👋 Hi, I’m @redystum
 - Its my profile!!!
 - 🌱 I’m currently learning C, C#, JS, HTML, CSS, Java, Python
-- 📫 How to reach me on https://www.instagram.com/ruben_alves__/
+- 📫 How to reach me?
+Send menssage on https://www.instagram.com/ruben_alves__/

 <!---
 redystum/redystum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.